github/codeql/change-notes/1.22/analysis-javascript.md

 * Support for tracking data flow and taint through getter functions (that is, functions that return a property of one of their arguments) and through the receiver object of method calls has been improved.
 This may produce more security alerts.

 * Taint tracking through object property names has been made more precise, resulting in fewer false positive results.

+* Method calls are now resolved in more cases, due to improved class hierarchy analysis.
+This may produce more security alerts.

 ## New queries

 | **Query**                                                                 | **Tags**                                                          | **Purpose**                                                                                                                                                                            |